 Beginning in 2022, our Church will start a three-year initiative on reclaiming and rejuvenating a love for the Eucharist through the Eucharistic Revival.
 All DOR Catholic Schools are asked to celebrate this through participation in monthly Adoration.
-Corresponding grade-level guides for planning purposes will be provided Catholic Schools - Adoration Guides 2022 - All Documents (sharepoint.com).
+Corresponding grade-level guides for planning purposes are provided in SharePoint (Catholic Schools Curriculum DOR Curriculum O7.Religion Adoration Guides).
 Each month will focus on a specific theme.
-The pastor, as the spiritual leader of the school, should be included in all planning for monthly Adoration but guided meditations may also be led by a Deacon, Principal, or
+The pastor, as the spiritual leader of the school, should be included in all planning for monthly Adoration but guided meditations may also be led by a Deacon, Principal, or Teacher.

-Teacher.
 Teachers may coordinate and plan with grade levels when possible to celebrate as a larger community.